rackerlabs/technical-blog/content/blog/2021/2021-01-14-the-magic-button-moving-away-from-excel-to-using-salesforce-on-smartphones/index.md

 At Dreamforce 2014, with the advent of the [Salesforce1 mobile app](https://www.salesforce.com/solutions/mobile/overview/), Marc Benioff challenged executives to run their business from their phone.
-Is this notion a myth, or can your company operate via magic buttons on smartphones?
+Is this notion a myth, or can your company operate through magic buttons on smartphones?

 {{<img src="1.jpg" title="" alt="" width="150" style="float:right">}}If your
-business processes are mature and logical, this concept is not mythical;
+business processes are mature and logical, this concept is not mythical.
-however, you must have a clear vision and take deliberate steps to achieve it.
+However, you must have a clear vision and take deliberate steps to achieve it.

 Here’s how…